rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-servers-product-concepts/server-events.rst

 .. _server_events:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Monitoring events on your Cloud Server
+Monitoring events on your cloud server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Automated monitoring of your Cloud Server configuration and its entire infrastructure stack enables you to know how your system is being used and respond to changes quickly and flexibly.
+Automated monitoring of your cloud server configuration and its entire infrastructure stack enables you to know how your system is being used and respond to changes quickly and flexibly.